UNAOC Nominees

 The BMW Group has long been supporting educational projects at its sites worldwide.
 We believe education is the engine that drives social development, generating growth, prosperity and social stability.
 Since late 2023, we have been collaborating with UNICEF, a strong partner, to further expand our commitment.

 With BRIDGE.
 Educating young people for tomorrow, today we are supporting UNICEF in achieving its goal to reach 10 million children and young people each year through education.
 Our partnership focuses primarily on science, technology, engineering and maths (STEM) education in South Africa, Brazil, Thailand, Mexico and India – all of which have programme needs and have BMW Group presence.
 It allows us to help young people develop the skills they need so that they can succeed in the future world of work.
 A key source of support are our experts on the ground.
-After launching in South Africa, the programmes are now being rolled out across the remaining countries as well.

 In addition, the BMW Group intends to engage its global network of affiliates and stakeholders to raise funds to support UNICEF’s work in emergencies and protracted crises.
 The UN International Children’s Fund is a key contributor to providing children with the skills they need to cope with trauma, and creating a safe environment in which they can continue learning.